h-xiao/h-xiao.github.io/_posts/2019-12-12-trump_tweets.md

 mathjax: "true"
 ---

-# Performing Sentiment Analysis on Tweets and Analyzing Their Effect on Major Stock Indexes

-## Part 1: Getting Tweets Using Twitter API
+#Part 1: Getting Tweets Using Twitter API

 In order to access Twitter's API, you will need to register for a Twitter developer account.
 You should get the API key in 1-2 weeks after registering.